Table of Contents

 Below we explain in more detail how the withholding tax works in China and how to have a proper compliance procedure:

-What is the meaning of withholding tax in China?
+What is withholding tax in China?

 The withholding tax on enterprises with foreign investment and foreign enterprises in China is a tax levied on the income derived from production, business operations, and other income within the territory of China.